spacecupcake1/Filmbase/README.md

 # Movie Management System

+## PLEASE DON'T CHANGE ANYTHING IN THE BRANCH!
+THIS IS THE FALLBACK BRANCH!

 A web-based application for managing movies with role-based access control.
 Administrators can perform full CRUD operations, while clients have read-only access.

 ## Features